ruanxin/template-operator/docs/e2e-test.md

 - `final-state`

-This argument allows customization of the final state of the Module CR (`sample-yaml`).
-By default, the Module CR will transition to the `Ready` state.
+   This argument allows customization of the final state of a Module CR (`sample-yaml`).
+By default, a Module CR transitions to the `Ready` state.
 However, the final state can be configured to differ from this default.

 For instance, the `final-state` can be overridden to `Warning` by adding `--final-state=Warning` as a deployment argument.
 In this case, once the Module CR is deployed, it will remain in the `Warning` state.